Team-Zinc/Hydrogen/README.md

 ### Hydrogen.yml
 A "metadata" file that contains information about your project, at a glance!

-### Fetch.yml
-Provides information on how to download that part of the project.

 ### Build.yml
 A static actual.
 By this, I mean an actual that cannot be changed, hence the name static.